kat4/instaground/README.md

 ##Concept

-To create a web-based app, with a dynamic page background which updates by using search criteria and the instagram api.
+To create a web-based app, with a dynamic page background which updates by using search criteria and the instagram API.

 We will look to use have a second tab, which shows the user the images from their previous searches in that session.